 What is Direct Debit?
-A Guide for Payers
+A guide for payers

 Direct Debit can be used for most payments but it’s most often used to pay:

-Regular bills for variable amounts - With Direct Debit, you know all your important bills will be paid on time each month.
+Regular bills for variable amounts - With Direct Debit you know all your important bills will be paid on time each month.
+In 2011 2.4bn payments were made by Direct Debit for utility bills and council taxes.

-Fixed subscriptions or memberships - Direct Debit is a safe and easy way to make recurring payments like magazine subscriptions or gym memberships.
+Fixed subscriptions or memberships - Direct Debit is the safest and easiest way to make recurring payments like magazine subscriptions or gym memberships.

-Paying on account – Some companies will provide Direct Debit as an option for spreading your costs or paying on account.
+Paying on account – Some organisations will provide Direct Debit as an option for spreading your costs or paying on account.

-Authorization - You must provide specific authorization to a company before they can begin collecting Direct Debit payments from you.

-Notifications - When there are changes to your payment amount or frequency, the company collecting payment from you should warn you of these changes in advance.
+Advance notice - You must be told the amount and date of each payment in advance.

-Customer protection - You are entitled to a refund for any payments that shouldn’t have been taken (subject to some rules about ACH payments).
+Direct Debit guarantee - You are entitled to an immediate refund for any payments that shouldn’t have been taken.

 There are three benefits to making payments using Direct Debit: